-Because Albence issued the new policy without any legal authority to do so, his actions violated the Appointments Clause, the FVRA, and other federal statutes.
-Our lawsuit seeks a ruling that the new policy is therefore invalid.
+Because Albence established ICE’s new policy without any legal authority to do so, his actions violated the Appointments Clause, the FVRA, and other federal statutes.
+Our lawsuit sought a ruling that the new policy was therefore invalid.

 February 13, 2020

 CAC and Protect Democracy file complaintD.
 Conn.
 Complaint

 CAC and Protect Democracy file amended complaintD.
 Conn.
 Am.
 Complaint

 CAC and Protect Democracy file memorandum in support of plaintiffs’ motion for summary judgementD.
 Conn.
 SJ Memo

 CAC and Protect Democracy file reply memorandum in support of plaintiffs’ motion for summary judgmentD.
 Conn.
 Reply Memo

 The District Court for the District of Connecticut hears oral argument

 CAC and Protect Democracy file supplemental briefD.
 Conn.
 Supp.
 Br.

 CAC and Protect Democracy file supplemental reply briefD.
 Conn.
 Supp.
 Reply Br.